MathieuDR/MathieuDR/README.md

 ### Hey!

-I'm a Dotnet software developper currently working for Plain concepts Frankfurt!
+I'm a Dotnet software developer currently working for Plain concepts Frankfurt!

 I like to work on new and exciting projects, where I get to toy with new technology.
 Especially in the dotNet eco-system!
 Usually I work in Rider, on Linux.
 But sometimes I need to switch to Windows!